3.3 The COS Line-Spread Function

 3.3.2 Quantifying the Resolution

 When a substantial fraction of the power in an LSF is transferred to its extended wings traditional measures of resolution, such as the FWHM of the line core, can be misleading.
 For example, an observer assuming that the resolving power R = 16,000 at 1200 Å quoted for the G130M grating represents the FWHM of a Gaussian would mistakenly conclude that COS can resolve two closely-spaced narrow absorption features, when in fact it may not be able to.
-Nevertheless, the FWHM is a convenient tool, and we use it to describe the COS gratings in tables throughout this handbook.
+Nevertheless, the FWHM is a convenient measure, and we use it to describe the COS gratings in tables throughout this handbook.
 When using these tables keep in mind that the quoted resolving power R is computed from the empirically determined FWHM of the line core, and careful modeling may be needed to determine the feasibility of a particular observation or to analyze its result.

 3.3.3 Impact on Equivalent Width Measurements

 The broad core and extended wings of the COS LSF increase the limiting equivalent width for absorption features in COS spectra.
 Figure 3.8 shows the limiting equivalent widths as a function of wavelength for a 3σ FUV detection of absorption features at S/N = 10 per pixel at lifetime position 4.
 A series of Gaussian spectral features with nominal Doppler parameters of b = 0, 10, 25, 50, and 100 km/s have been convolved with both a Gaussian instrumental LSF and the modeled on-orbit COS LSF for the G130M and G160M gratings.
 The results are similar for the NUV gratings, although the effect of the MFWFEs is more moderate for the long-wavelength G285M grating.